opendevstack/ods-quickstarters/e2e-cypress/files/README.md

 ## Cypress Cloud

 To use Cypress Cloud, follow these steps:
-1. **Request access to BI-dCYPRESS-DASHBOARDS-DEVSTACK AAD group.** In order to access Cypress Cloud, you will need to request access to BI-dCYPRESS-DASHBOARDS-DEVSTACK AAD group.
-This can be done through MyServices using the Active Directory Group - Administration Request form (following this link https://boehringer.service-now.com/bi?id=sc_cat_item&sys_id=2ddb1fa01bf0f050f7daed7f7b4bcb82).
-Once access has been granted, you will be able to log into https://cloud.cypress.io/login using your BI mail.
+1. **Request access.** In order to access Cypress Cloud, you will need to request access to the AAD group.
+This can be done through MyServices using the Active Directory Group - Administration Request form.
+Once access has been granted, you will be able to log into https://cloud.cypress.io/login using your mail.

 2. **Create a project in Cypress Cloud.** Once you have access to the AAD group, you can create a project in Cypress Cloud.
 This project will be used to store your Cypress tests and results.